 - 2 cloves garlic organic, peeled and crushed

-- 4 tbsp fresh rosemary organic, leaves only, chopped
+- 4 tablespoon fresh rosemary organic, leaves only, chopped

 - 400 ml lamb stock organic or use chicken stock